Effective Fire Suppression Solutions in Rockland County, NY

 - Necessary Repairs to Ensure All Exit and Emergency Lighting is in Proper, Working Order

 Campbell Fire uses clean agent systems for our clients with businesses who need specialized fire protection systems that would, in the event of a fire, offer the most effective fire suppression and reduction as a more traditional water sprinkler system, without the use of water which could cause damage to precious merchandise or property.

 Over our many decades in business, Campbell Fire has extensive expertise working with a large variety of businesses, so we understand that your business may have sensitive conditions, merchandise, and/or property on-site, such as computer systems.
-We are highly experienced at knowing what fire protection system is most appropriate for your business.
+We are highly experienced at knowing the what fire protection system is most appropriate for your business.
 Clean agent systems reduce collateral damage and improve recovery time after a fire.
 Campbell Fire technicians are experts with clean agent suppression systems.

 In addition to clean agent systems, industrial dry chemical systems are also specialized systems used for businesses with paint, chemicals, or other hazardous materials and areas with hazardous materials.
 Campbell Fire installs, maintains, inspects, and repairs these systems routinely.
 Our team handles all types of industrial dry chemical fire suppression equipment, including: